 Most nocturnal moths are attracted to light.
-The scientific basis for this attraction is not yet clear, and it doesn’t have to be any special kind of light, either Looking for moths under your porch light can produce a diverse group!
+The scientific basis for this attraction is not yet clear, and it doesn’t have to be any special kind of light, either.
+Looking for moths under your porch light can produce a diverse group!

 A tiger moth at Danada Forest Preserve.
 Many tiger moths wear bright colors, which may serve to warn predators that they'd be an unpalatable meal.

-Enchanting Moth Facts
+Fascinating Moth Facts